Removing duplicates to get unique values out of an array can be a common task to perform. Languages like Ruby have built-in methods like uniq

 Removing duplicate elements from an array with an extension

-When the order of the elements is important we can continue working with an array and get the unique values by making use of a custom extension.
+When the order of the elements is essential, we can continue working with an array and retrieve the unique values by utilizing a custom extension.

 Go for an Array